Hypothyroidism: restoring energy and addressing underlying triggers

 Rarely is the thyroid gland the only affected organ in people with hypothyroidism.
 Usually there are underlying imbalances or illness that contribute to underactive thyroid, and then the under-performing thyroid function exacerbates or leads to further regulatory dysfunction elsewhere in the body.
 Our practitioners will work with you to assess and optimise the health of your:

-Liver: The liver, along with the gallbladder and kidneys, is responsible for removal of toxins and hormones.
-Poor thyroid function can impair their performance, which can lead to toxin overload or conditions like non-alcoholic fatty liver disease.
+- Liver: The liver, along with the gallbladder and kidneys, is responsible for removal of toxins and hormones.
+Poor thyroid function can impair their performance, which can lead to toxin overload or conditions like non-alcoholic fatty liver disease

-Adrenals: People with hypothyroid disorder often have high levels of cortisol, produced in response to stress and the body’s attempt to deliver more energy to the cells.
-This can lead to hypothalamic-pituitary-adrenal axis dysfunction and adrenal fatigue.
+- Adrenals: People with hypothyroid disorder often have high levels of cortisol, produced in response to stress and the body’s attempt to deliver more energy to the cells.
+This can lead to hypothalamic-pituitary-adrenal axis dysfunction and adrenal fatigue

-Gut health: Thyroid hormones are involved in digestion, and low levels of these hormones can impair intestinal function, leading to nutrient malabsorption, inflammation, and increased intestinal permeability.
+- Gut health: Thyroid hormones are involved in digestion, and low levels of these hormones can impair intestinal function, leading to nutrient malabsorption, inflammation, and increased intestinal permeability

-Pain: Chronic pain can suppress an essential liver enzyme that converts 80 percent of our T4 stores into T3.
-Our practitioners can provide a range of functional medicine therapy options to reduce inflammation and pain if this is a problem for you.
+- Pain: Chronic pain can suppress an essential liver enzyme that converts 80 percent of our T4 stores into T3.
+Our practitioners can provide a range of functional medicine therapy options to reduce inflammation and pain if this is a problem for you

 These are just some of the ways our practitioners can support people with hypothyroidism and underactive thyroid at Melbourne Functional Medicine.
 The approach for you may be different depending on your individual findings.
 Self-diagnosis and treatment of hypothyroidism are not recommended due to the serious nature of long-term thyroid damage.

-Are you ready for a personalised, natural functional medicine treatment?
 Our unique model of care was designed with you in mind.
-Find out how, then book a call today.
+Find out how, then book a call today

 Hypothyroidism is a term given to underactive thyroid function, which involves a deficiency of thyroid hormone.
 It causes the body’s metabolic processes to slow, leading to symptoms of sluggishness, weight gain, cold intolerance, hair loss, and impacts on digestive and reproductive health.